Holiday Marketing: Does It Work?

 It seems like every year the holidays start a bit sooner than we remembered.
 Although the dates don’t change, the marketing does.
 And though we may love to hate it, holiday marketing is always something to talk about.
 Holiday campaigns have started as early as October - two full months before Christmas and Hannukah should be on the brain, but thanks to marketing, the hustle and bustle begins early.
 While many people get in on the early holiday shopping, there are many who continue to pay extra in expedited shipping fees and join in the Christmas Eve rush for gifts.
-We’re here to ask the question: does holiday marketing really work?
+We’re here to ask the question: Does holiday marketing really work?

 Marketing helps sell.
-Holidays are always great reason to push out a random sale.
-For instance, on 4th of July, a lot of companies will do a sale just because it’s Independence Day.
+Holidays are always a great reason to push out a random sale.
+For instance, on the 4th of July, a lot of companies will have a sale just because it’s Independence Day.
 This is a great way to attract people online who might otherwise not be able to make it into the store because they are out celebrating.
 This offers an extra incentive to those who want to shop on a day they have off from work or school.